christian-westbrook/christianwestbrook.dev/_posts/2024-09-08-what-are-adversarial-attacks.md

 ## Place your bets

+While there are many different kinds of machine learning models, they all have some things in common.
 Models are like functions.
 They map some input to some prediction as an output.
 Machine learning models are so powerful because they can make useful predictions.
 We can use models that make good predictions to make good decisions.

 Let's use a self-driving car as a running example.
 The vehicle uses a model called a road sign classifier to identify road signs.
 The model takes an image of the road as input and generates a prediction about any road signs present as output.
 When the vehicle notices an approaching stop sign, it makes the decision to apply the brakes.
 This important decision depends on the model to make good predictions.